 v.
-In considering the design and appearance aspects of proposed building work in the Commercial Banks Peninsula Zone, the-council planners may take advice from Council's Urban Design and Heritage teams, and Heritage New Zealand Pouhere Taonga. or-any-qualified-expert- Individuals who need resource consent for building work in these areas are urged to study these guidelines and to discuss their plans with the District Council and/or a with Council can often facilitate subsequent consent processes, resulting in reduced time delays and costs.
+In considering the design and appearance aspects of proposed building work in the Commercial Banks Peninsula Zone, the Council planners may take advice from Council's Urban Design and Heritage teams, and Heritage New Zealand Pouhere Taonga. or any qualified expert.
+Individuals who need resource consent for building work in these areas are urged to study these guidelines and to discuss their plans with the District Council and/or a professional consultant, the Akaroa Design and Appearance Advisory Committee and Heritage New Zealand Pouhere Taonga before formally applying for resource consent for the work.
+Early consultation with Council can often facilitate subsequent consent processes, resulting in reduced time delays and costs.